-Similarly, every company must file its tax returns by November 30 of the assessment year for income earned in the preceding accounting year. e-Filing will be made compulsory in a phased approach from YA 2018.
+Similarly, every company must file its tax returns online by November 30 of the assessment year for income earned in the preceding accounting year.

 Importantly, companies in Singapore are allowed to carry forward the unabsorbed trade (rental) losses and capital allowances to subsequent years to offset against the income of those years until the trade losses are fully utilised (subject to conditions).

 GIRO is the preferred method of payment as it allows tax payment by instalments.
 Singapore-registered companies can enjoy up to 10 interest-free monthly instalments when they file their Estimated Chargeable Income (ECI) electronically within three months from their financial year end.